yereverluvinunclebert/Panzer-Network-Gauge-VB6/README.md

   A FOSS Network Gauge VB6 WoW64 Widget for Reactos, XP, Win7, 8 and 10/11+.

- My current VB6/RC6 PSD program being worked upon now, about 75% complete, awaiting, new code to calculate the network bandwidth percentage, testing on Windows XP and Win7 32bit and some multi-monitor checking, completion of the CHM help file and the creation of the setup.exe.
+ My current VB6/RC6 PSD program being worked upon now, about 95% complete, now calculating the network bandwidth percentage using WMI, awaiting testing on Windows XP and Win7 32bit and some multi-monitor checking, completion of the CHM help file and the creation of the setup.exe.
 This Panzer widget is based upon the Yahoo/Konfabulator widget of the same visual design and very similar operation.

  Why VB6?
 Well, with a 64 bit, modern-language improvement upgrade on the way with 100% compatible TwinBasic coupled with support for transparent PNGs via RC/Cairo, VB6 code has an amazing future.